guiyep/react-select-virtualized/README.md

 ## IMPORTANT

-React Select introduced some braking changes in v3, so we will have to bump our version to 2.0.0 to don't stop anyone for using this library.
-If you use the react-select v2 your last usable version is 1.3.4.
+For using the react version grater than 16.8, please use `react-select` v 3.0.8 and the latest version of this library.
+If you are using react 16.9 please use the latest version but with `react-select` v 3.0.4.

 ## Install